JoaoMaiaBGM/coplexi/README.md

 A model for text classification

-This project contains a text classification pipeline to automatically categorize financial transactions (e.g., deposits, withdrawals, purchases).
+This project contains a text classification pipeline to automatically categorize financial transactions (e.g., deposits, transfers, purchases).
 It uses **Python, scikit-learn, gensim, and Word2Vec** for preprocessing and model training.

 ---